Buying a Food Dehydrator

 Having been raised on a cattle ranch, and unaware of food dehydrators, we made our jerky by the pound in the oven.
 To me, this is the frugal way to do it, in bulk, as the little machines take forever.
-Below is my recipe for venison (or beef) jerky, old fashioned style, in the oven.
+Below is my recipe for drying meat in the oven to make venison (or beef) jerky old fashioned style.

 Place meat in freezer for about 2 hours to ensure firmness.
 (Firm meat slices easier than limp, cold meat.)

 Before handling any meat, wash hands thoroughly with anti-bacterial soap and wash baking dishes in hot water, soap and about 2 tablespoons of bleach.
 Rinse all well and set dishes and utensils aside, covered.
 Remove meat from freezer and rinse with clean water.
 Set aside in clean dish and cover.
 In a deep, flat pan, mix garlic, 1 T liquid smoke, 1 T Worcestershire, 1/2 cup distilled water, onions.
 Set aside, covered.
 Onions or other dried spices will "plump" during this time.

 Uncover meat and slice in half.
 Return other half to covered dish.
 Rub this half with meat tenderizer.
 Slice meat lengthwise (not with the grain) in strips about 1/4-inch thick or as preferred.
 I like ours 1/2-inch thick.
 Place each strip into pan containing marinade, turning to cover each strip well.
 Sprinkle with black pepper (or selected other seasonings) to taste, and turn each piece again to ensure it's covered in liquid.
 Remove second half from covered dish and repeat.